 If you have tenderness in the illiotibial band, also known as the IT band, release the trigger points by rolling sideways on a foam roller.
 Be warned, this can be painful.

-TFL is a muscle on the side and top of your thigh and the IT band is its thick tendon.
+TFL is a muscle on the side and top of your thigh, and the IT band is its thick tendon.
 The TFL helps bend the knee and hip; it raises the thigh up, rotates the leg inward and stabilizes the hips while walking and running.

 Myofascial release will help to loosen up the TFL muscle and eliminate the trigger points.

-Lie down on the side and place a foam ball under your hip.
-The TFL muscle is often well developed in athletes and thick and as a result,? which make it difficult to reach the trigger points with the foam ball.
-In this case, a tennis ball will do a better job of penetrating the thick tissue deeper.
+Releasing the TFL Muscle with a Tennis BallLie down on the side and place a tennis ball under your hip.
+The TFL muscle is often well developed in athletes and thick and as a result, which is why a hard tennis ball is necessary, since it can penetrate the thick tissue deeper.
 With the ball under your hip, start slowly rolling across the hip.

 Be warned, this can be extremely painful.
 Each time you find a tender trigger point, stop moving, and let the ball push into it, while relaxing and breathing deeply.
-When the pain dissipates, move to another spot and repeat until you thoroughly "clean" the entire hip area.?
+When the pain dissipates, move to another spot and repeat until you thoroughly "clean" the entire hip area.